ManolisPapa/GitLabAssignment/README.md

    - Pick 3, **squash them into a single commit** named `"Three changes"` and place them into the 'main' branch.

-     - There are two Git commands for this—use whichever you prefer.
+7. **Clean-up**

+   - Unless you're a git expert, in which case don't bother listening to my advice, your repository looks a bit messy.
+   - Let's clean it up a bit so we can push this remotely in a presentable manner
+   - Using git rebase -i, you can pick, drop, squash and reword commits and create a decent looking history

-7. **Document your branch logs and (optionally) command history**
+8. **Document your branch logs**

    - Run the following commands:
      ```bash
-     git log > branch_name-log.txt
+     git log --oneline > branch_name-log.txt
      ```
    - (Run `git checkout branch_name` before logging each branch.)

+9. **Push Remotely**

+   - Now that you're done, you should push this repository to Github so others (me) can see what you're working on.
+   - Create a remote repository in Github and copy it's URL.
+Please make it public so I don't have to go through all of the invites.
+   - Come back to your local repository and set up a remote repository with the URL above.
+   - Now, to push your changes to the remote you're going to use git push --force [remote_name].
+   - After that make sure you add your branches to the remote repository by using git checkout [branch_name] and git push --set-upstream [remote_name]

-> You'll be graded based on the quality of your commits—so keep them **frequent, short, and clear**.
+> You'll be graded based on the quality of your commits so keep them **frequent, short, and clear**.

 ---